- Software development

 The ability of data analytics to streamline internal processes saves insurance companies massive sums of money each year.

-Insurance companies use big data analytics to analyze such things as how well particular policies are selling, correlate customer feedback, which policies receive the most claims, and how customers respond to various sales techniques/promotions, etc.
+Insurance companies use big data analytics to analyze such things as how well particular policies are selling, correlate customer feedback, which policies receive the most claims, and customer behavior towards various sales techniques/promotions, etc.

 How big data analytics can improve insurance in the future?

 Big data use cases in the insurance industry are forecast to grow dramatically over the next few decades.
 And given how advances in data analytics will lead to massive improvements in all the examples I have just given, it is hardly surprising why.